Entropy production dynamics in quench protocols of a driven-dissipative critical system: Computation of and from Bargmann state

 \section{Computation of $\Pi_J$ and $\Pi_{\mathcal{U}}$ from Bargmann state}

 To compute $\Pi_J$ and $\Pi_{\mathcal{U}}$ numerically, we make use of the Bargmann state, defined as,

 where $\ket{\mu}$ is the usual coherent state.
-This state has the useful property that the action of the derivatives with respect $\mu$ and $\cj{\mu}$ are mapped into the action of the creation/annihilation operators as,
+This state has the useful property that the action of the derivatives with respect $\mu$ and $\cj{\mu}$ is mapped into the action of the creation/annihilation operators as,

 We can use this to write the phase-space currents~\eqref{J} in a computationally more convenient way.
 First we express the $Q$-function as

 Using Eq.~\eqref{def:Barg_derivatives} to compute $\pd{\cj{\mu}}{Q}$, we then find